jay-tux/ctl/README.md

   - then one or more of `INITIAL` (mark a state as initial) and/or `ACCEPTING` (mark a state as accepting, currently unused),
   - then the name of the state,
   - then zero or more atomic propositions (labels); separated by spaces and surrounded by parentheses.

 ONE NODE PER LINE

 2) Defining transitions: `TRANS <node 1> -> <node 2>`, or in human language:
   - Keyword `TRANS`,
   - then the name of the first (start) node,
   - then the name of the second (destination) node.

 ONE TRANSITION PER LINE, CAN'T USE NODES BEFORE THEIR DECLARATION

 Additionally, you can start a line with `//` to mark a comment.

 ## CTL Formulae
 (see [example/formula.ctl](./example/formula.ctl) for an example).

 Formulae should be given in ECTL (existential normal form).
-This means we suppor the following operators/tokens:
+This means we support the following operators/tokens:
  - the literal `true`, `TRUE`, `True` (all equivalent);
  - atomic propositions (alphanumerical and `_`);
  - negation using `!`;